 [vc_row][vc_column][vc_empty_space height=”25px”][ultimate_heading main_heading=”Emotional Intelligence Is Not Something Natural” margin_design_tab_text=””][/ultimate_heading][vc_empty_space height=”25px”][vc_column_text]

-His own name said it, Amable (Kind, in spanish language), but he did not honor it.
-Who would imagine that this young enthusiast for life, happy and vibrant man, and such a good person that he once was, would become a hermit.
+His name said, Amable (Kind, in Spanish), but he did not honor it because he has lack of emotional intelligence.
+Who would imagine that this young enthusiast for life, happy and vibrant, and such a good person that he once was, would become a hermit?

-He went from being a good friend, neighbor and member of his family, to being a bitter, lonely and hermit person.
-He had been through difficult times in his life, but he had also received many blessings and could not see them, for his isolation had only brought with it a severe emotional blindness.
+He went from being a good friend, neighbor, and member of his family, to being a bitter, hermit.
+He had been through difficult times in his life, but he had also received many blessings and could not see them, for his isolation had only brought with it severe emotional blindness.

-Amable had isolated himself from all that he once loved, his closure in himself had caused that feelings and emotions of others became irrelevant for him.
-Due to his rough and unconsidered treatment toward others, people who appreciated him and his loved ones were gradually getting away from him.
+Amable had isolated himself from all that he once loved, his closure in himself had caused the feelings and emotions of others to become irrelevant.
+Due to his rough and unconsidered treatment of others, people who appreciated him and his loved ones were gradually moving away from him.

-One of the problems that Amable had was the lack of Emotional Intelligence.
-This could be defined as the ability of a person to manage, understand, select and work their emotions and the emotions of others.
+One of the problems that Amable had was a lack of emotional intelligence.
+It can define as the ability of a person to manage, understand, select, and work on their emotions, and the emotions of others.

-Emotional adults are deeply attuned to their emotional world and can enter into the feelings, needs, and concerns of others without losing themselves.
-They are able to ask for what they need, want or prefer, in a clear, direct and honest way.
-They recognize, control, and take responsibility for their own thoughts and feelings.
-They can, even under pressure, affirm their personal beliefs and values without being aggressive.
-They respect others without having to change them.
-Apparently Amable, the man in the story was an emotional child because of his behavior with others.
+Emotional adults are deeply attuned to their emotional world.
+They can enter into the feelings, needs, and concerns of others without losing themselves.
+They can ask for what they need, want, or prefer, in a clear, direct, and honest way.
+Not only that, but they recognize, control, and take responsibility for their thoughts and feelings.

-Read the book Learning to Love and discover how to grow emotionally.
+Read the book Learning to Love and learn how to grow emotionally.